-The Manitoba ICU database was initiated in 1999 and currently contains data on 140,777 patients who have been admitted into ICUs across Manitoba.
-We identified patients admitted to the ICU with a diagnosis of FG from February 1999 to October 2019 (Figure 1), patients before 2019 were identified using a local code, and patients after 2019 were identified using ICD 10 code 49.3.
+The Manitoba ICU database was initiated in 1999 and currently contains data on 140 777 patients who have been admitted into ICUs across Manitoba.
+We identified patients admitted to the ICU with a diagnosis of FG from February 1999 to October 2019 (Fig. 1), patients before 2019 were identified using a local code, and patients from 2019 were identified using ICD 10 code 49.3.
 Only patients with a record of their residence were included for the analysis.
-They were categorized into rural and urban groups using the first two digits of their postal code for their primary address which we correlated against the established postal code system.
-All patient that were admitted to the ICU underwent urgent surgical debridement at time of admission.
-Patient demographics including age, gender, and Charlson comorbidity index (CCI) were recorded.
-Outcomes including need for colostomy, scrotal re-debridement, length of stay in the ICU (LOS) and mortality were obtained with the primary outcome of interest being in hospital mortality between our urban vs rural population.
+They were categorized into rural and urban groups using the first two digits of their postal code for their primary address, which we correlated against the established postal code system.
+All patients admitted to the ICU underwent urgent surgical debridement at time of admission.
+Patient demographics, including age, gender, and Charlson comorbidity index (CCI) were recorded.
+Outcomes, including need for colostomy, scrotal re-debridement, length of stay in the ICU (LOS), and mortality, were obtained; the primary outcome of interest was hospital mortality between urban vs. rural populations.